 On completing her bachelor’s degree, she spent two years living in Florida and the Dominican Republic as a kids club counselor and children’s program manager for Club Med.
 Through this experience, she gained a real understanding of the dedication needed to inspire and empower youth.

 Upon returning to her hometown of New York, Ms. Scheiber gained her M.S. in Early Childhood Education from Hunter College while teaching in a preschool before joining BIS-NY, where she has been a T.A. in Year 2 and Reception prior to creating the drama specialty here.
-In addition to bringing drama into each classroom and collaborating with the whole arts team on the annual school play, Ms. Scheiber is excited to continue her duties as Head of the Shakespeare House this year and work closely with Ms. Carr and Ms. Ottley to make this the most exciting year yet!
-(Go Shakespeare!)
+She is most excited for the annual school production and to continue her duties as Head of the Shakespeare House - Go Shakespeare!

-Throughout all these experiences, Ms. Scheiber has taught a variety of activities to children including: drama, dance (ballet, hip hop, and broadway), music, tennis, soccer, gymnastics, and swim.
-She spends her summers as a Performing Arts Specialist and Special Events Director at Elmwood Day Camp in Westchester, NY.
+Throughout all these experiences, Ms. Scheiber has taught a variety of activities to children including drama, dance (ballet, hip hop and Broadway), music, tennis, soccer, gymnastics, and swim.
+She spends her summers as Head of Performing Arts and Special Events Director at Elmwood Day Camp in Westchester, NY.

 B.A., English and Education, University of Massachusetts, Amherst, USA